srm985/axure-redline-tool/README.md

 ## Building Modified Plugin

-If you've made changes and would like to build a new version of the plugin, run the following commands and plugin.txt will be updated.
+If you've made changes and would like to build a new version of the plugin, run the following commands and plugin.txt will be generated.

 If you would like to modify the plugin, two build scripts are available to aid in this.

-To quickly build your changes for production:
+To quickly build your changes for production issue the following commands:

 ```sh
 $ cd axure-redline-tool